 Toys and Games

-Student use of toys and games, including, but not limited to, card games and electronic devices, are prohibited without permission from their teacher.
-Toys, games, and electronics are confiscated and turned over to the school office.
+Student use of toys and games, including, but not limited to card games and electronic devices, are prohibited without permission from their teacher.
+Toys, games, and electronics are confiscated and turned over to administration.

 SCHOOL UNIFORM DRESS CODE